Kirk Gibson: Detroit Tigers

+The Detroit Tigers selected Gibson in the first round of the 1978 Major League Baseball draft and the St. Louis Cardinals selected him in the seventh round of the 1979 NFL draft.
+He chose to sign with his hometown Tigers.

-Gibson played as the regular right fielder for the Detroit Tigers from 1983 to 1987.
+Gibson made his major league debut in 1979 and played as the regular right fielder for the Tigers from 1983 to 1987.
 He helped the Tigers win the 1984 World Series.
 He became a free agent after the 1985 season but received no significant offers because of what was later determined to be collusion among the owners of MLB teams.
 He re-signed with the Tigers and in 1987, helped them to win the American League East by two games over the Blue Jays in an enthralling divisional race.
 However, Detroit lost the 1987 American League Championship Series to the eventual World Champion Twins.

 Early in his career, Gibson was proclaimed by manager Sparky Anderson to be the next Mickey Mantle.
 Anderson later apologized and said that probably put too much pressure on a young and inexperienced Gibson.
 Nevertheless, Gibson was considered a versatile power/speed player in the 1980s who was able to hit home runs as well as steal bases.
-He finished in the top 10 in home runs 3 times in his career and ranked in the top 10 in stolen bases 4 times.
+He finished in the top 10 in home runs 3 times in his career and ranked in the top 10 in stolen bases four times.
 He fell one home run short of becoming the first Tiger in the 30–30 club in 1985.

 Gibson was known for hitting clutch home runs.
 In the eighth inning of Game 5 of the 1984 World Series between the Tigers and Padres, he faced Goose Gossage, one of the game's premier relievers, with Detroit up 5–4 and runners on second and third with one out.
 An intentional (or at least semi-intentional) walk seemed to be in order, especially because Gibson had already homered earlier in the game.
 However, Gossage told San Diego manager Dick Williams he thought he could strike him out.
-Indeed, Gossage had struck out Gibson in his very first Major League at-bat in 1979 on 3 pitches, and Kirk had only managed one bunt-single against Gossage in 10 previous plate appearances.
+Indeed, Gossage had struck out Gibson in his very first Major League at-bat in 1979 on three pitches, and Gibson had only managed one bunt-single against Gossage in 10 previous plate appearances.
 When asked about Gibson, Gossage later said he had told teammate Tim Lollar in the second inning, "I own him."
 If the Padres could hold the Tigers and score a couple runs in the ninth, they would force the Series back to San Diego and maybe turn the tide.
 In the Sounds of the Game video, Detroit manager Sparky Anderson was seen yelling at Gibson from the dugout, "He don't want to walk you!", showing four fingers and then making a bat-swinging motion, the universal baseball gesture for "swing away."
 Gibson got the message and launched Gossage's 1–0 fastball deep into Tiger Stadium's right field upper deck for a three-run homer, icing the game and the Series for the Tigers.